Two of Australia’s more interesting EFTPOS solutions are Square, an American company, and Smartpay that only serves Australia and New Zealand.

 EFTPOS terminals

-Let’s start with Smartpay’s wireless, portable terminal, the Pax D210e.
-This machine is an update of the old PAX D210 terminal launched in 2014.
-However, the technology of this model is still behind that found in newer smart terminals today.
+Let’s start with Smartpay’s wireless, portable terminal, the PAX A920Pro.
+This machine is an update of the old PAX D210 terminal that Smartpay has used for a decade.

-Smartpay’s one and only EFTPOS machine is a PAX D210e model.
+Smartpay’s one and only EFTPOS machine is a PAX A920Pro model.

-In contrast, (literally) square-shaped Square Reader has no buttons.
-Instead, it uses Bluetooth to connect with an app on the merchant’s smartphone or tablet to process card payments.
+First, we have (literally) square-shaped Square Reader with no buttons.
+It uses Bluetooth to connect with an app on the merchant’s smartphone or tablet to process card payments.
 This dual-device setup means the card reader is quite affordable and small, comfortably fitting in your pocket.

 Square Reader is pocket-sized.